Our Placement Success

 We have a reputation for producing "complete" scholars-those with excellent theoretical and methodological skills but who are motivated to answer interesting substantive questions.
 Since these are the very same qualities that many departments desire in their candidates, we often receive inquiries about our students in advance of formal searches.

-Whether related to the small size of our program or the dedication of our faculty, we have a reputation for well socializing our students into the norms of the discipline.
+Whether related to the small size of our program or the dedication of our faculty, our department has a reputation for well socializing our students into the norms of the discipline.
 By the time our students go on the job market, they have attended many conventions, presented at least one conference paper, worked on NSF-sponsored projects, and, in many cases, published an article or a book chapter.
-We also put them through rigorous "practice job talks" before they go on interviews.
+Students are also put through rigorous "practice job talks" before they go on interviews.

 The Department of Political Science supports students on the job market by paying for copying and postage of application packets, and coordinating the compilation and distribution of dossiers (including a cover letter from the Department Chair).
-A student becomes eligible for these services after she has scheduled a practice job talk authorized by the Department Chair, the Director of Graduate Studies and her dissertation advisor.
+A student becomes eligible for these services after they have scheduled a practice job talk authorized by the Department Chair, the Director of Graduate Studies and their dissertation advisor.
+This support is available for two years.

 Graduate students should plan to begin formal placement activities early in the calendar year they wish to enter the market.
 These activities generally conform to the following timetable: